Sreepurvaja/Sreepurvaja/README.md

 [![](https://visitcount.itsvg.in/api?id=Sreepurvaja&label=Profile%20Views&color=5&icon=0&pretty=false)](https://visitcount.itsvg.in)
 # 👋 Hello, I'm Sree Purvaja K
 Welcome to my GitHub profile!
-I'm a B.Tech student majoring in Artificial Intelligence and Data Science, passionate about exploring and contributing to the world of technology.
-I specialize in data science and machine learning, creating insights from data and developing predictive models and visualization to solve real-world problems.
+I'm a B.Tech student majoring in Artificial Intelligence and Data Science, with a creative mind and crazy ideas.I'm a curious person .I'm interested in learning new skills ,competent and diligent individual in seeking oppurtunity to establish a better career.

 ## 🚀 About Me